(for veterinary information only)

 Narcotic analgesics may negate the effects of metoclopramide.

-The use of metoclopramide with MAO inhibitors could lead to hypertension (high blood pressure).
+The use of metoclopramide with MAO inhibitors could lead to hypertension (high blood pressure) crisis.
 Examples of MAO inhibitors include: seligeline (used for cognitive dysfunction/senility) and amitraz (a common tick control product).

 The chance of neurologic side effects is increased when metoclopramide is used in conjunction with mirtazapine, an appetite stimulant.
 The same is true when metoclopramide is combined with antianxiety medications such as amitriptyline, clomipramine, and fluoxetine.

 CAUTIONS AND CONTRAINDICATIONS